everhaze/fnaf-cli/README.md

 Animatronics have a chance to move every 5s.
 Each night lasts 270s (45s per hour).
-Only electronics scale with nights.
+Electronics scale with nights.
 (Closing doors, using lights, cams)

 # Controls